paviro/MMM-Facial-Recognition-Tools/facerecognition_tester/README.md

 # Facerecognition Test Tool
 With this tool you can test if your facerecognition model is working.
 The facerecognition in this tool is based on code from [pi-facerec-box](https://github.com/tdicola/pi-facerec-box).
-The tool is only tested on a desktop computer, not on a Pi.
+The tool is only tested on a desktop computer, not on a Pi but it may work.

 ## Usage
 1. Make sure you have all dependencies (see bellow) installed.